 The load torque includes both the road load and brake torque.
 The road load is the sum of frictional and aerodynamic losses (see Equation 5).

-sldemo_autotrans in MATLAB® terminal.
-Initial conditions are set in the Model Workspace.
+When you open the model, the Initial conditions are set in the Model Workspace.

 The TorqueConverter is a masked subsystem, which implements Equation 2.
 To open this subsystem, right click on it and select Mask > Look Under Mask from the drop-down menu.
 The mask requires a vector of speed ratios (